animal-tree/Writing-stuff/Wisdom/Empathy-Introspection-and-Linguistics.md

 —

-And then further that "(more)" could be interpreted as "I'm smarter than you, when the whole expression is meant like: [I'll be your mirror.](https://www.youtube.com/watch?v=KGZWb1SIiR4).
+And then further that "(more)" could be interpreted as "I'm smarter than you", when the whole expression is meant like: [I'll be your mirror.](https://www.youtube.com/watch?v=KGZWb1SIiR4).